Skip to main content

 Colorado

-The age of consent is eighteen.
-With parental consent and a court order based on "the best interest of the child," a person can marry at sixteen.
+The age of consent is 18.
+With parental consent and a court order based on "the best interests of the child," a person can marry at 16.
+There may be no more than a three-year age gap between the parties.

 Connecticut